rohankotanu/mybots/README.md

 ## Demo

-An exampled of a randomly generated creature vs. a creature evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/pOij81OmA5s).
+**10 second version:** An example of a randomly generated creature vs. a creature evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/pOij81OmA5s).

+**2 minute version:** An example of a randomly generated creature vs. a creature evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/_7sgRzGf3dw).

 <br/>